Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> should be set to "mode", if "isMetropolitianArea = true". <br>
 <i>limitToGrossraumBerlin</i> is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> is the transport-mode which the network is filtered by.<br>
+<i>filterObject</i> is the transport mode which the network is filtered by.<br>
 <br>
-<p align="justify">Will create a map of TransitRouteStop coordinates and an integer that substitutes these coordinates.
-Stops with the same coordinates will have the same corresponding integer.</p>
+<p align="justify">Will create a map of TransitRouteStop coordinates and an Integer that substitutes these coordinates.
+Stops with the same coordinates will have the same corresponding Integer.</p>

 <details>
 <summary>Design Choice</summary>